haberdashPI/german_track/_research/plans.md

+current question: why did performance change so drammatically? is it that we are now doing things per trial?

+things I'm changing
+- optimize hyper parameters across entire data set (using validation set)
+- hits only

 - trial-by-trial (think about window length)
-- hits only
 - validate across trial, not sid
-- optimize hyper parameters across entire data set (using validation set)

 # Plans